Chapter 70. Other Provisions

 Historical Notes

-A. The procedures established by regulations of the board for the handling of wine having an alcoholic content of not more than 14% by volume shall, with the necessary change of detail, be applicable to the handling of cider, subject to the following exceptions and modifications.
+A. The procedures established by regulations of the Virginia Alcoholic Beverage Control Authority (authority) for the handling of wine having an alcoholic content of not more than 14% by volume shall, with the necessary change of detail, be applicable to the handling of cider, subject to the following exceptions and modifications.

-D. If the label of the product is subject to approval by the federal government, a copy of the federal label approval shall be provided to the board.
+B. If the label of the product is subject to approval by the federal government, a copy of the federal label approval shall be provided to the authority.

-G. The provisions of subsection A and subdivision B 4 of 3VAC5-60-20 shall not be applicable to the sale of cider by wholesale wine licensees to retail licensees of the board.
+D. The provisions of subsection A and subdivision B 4 of 3VAC5-60-20 shall not be applicable to the sale of cider by wholesale wine licensees to retail licensees of the authority.

 Statutory Authority